 Cavolo nero or ‘Tuscan kale’ or ‘Dinosaur Kale’ is a type of kale with dark-green curled leaves and packed with nutrients and flavor.
-It has a slightly bitter taste.
-It is a plant that reaches even the height of a meter, has a seasonality that goes from November to April, but it is essentially a winter plant.
+It has a slightly bitter taste and it’s essentially a winter plant.

 Cavolo nero is at the basis of many recipes of Italian gastronomic culture, mostly in Central-South of Italy, but it is particularly relevant in Tuscan cuisine.